danpetry/danpetry.github.io/README.md

 ## todos

-- upload mixes to mixcloud and add that
 - Put margin at top of first post
 - have all posts fully open instead of having continue reading button
 - make about page look different from blogs - eg no "posted on" line